 Avoid bias towards physical presence and office work because that will be unfair to all those working from their homes.

-If you decide on something, make sure all affected people are informed and document it.
+If you decide on something, ensure all affected people are informed and document it.
 It might seem like an overload, but it becomes a routine in practice, and everyone benefits from it.

-Again, the main point here — make a conscious effort to avoid excluding people from being informed because it’s easier for you to do it that way.
+Again, the main point here is to avoid excluding people from being informed because it’s easier for you to do it that way.
 But, again, it might be a force of habit, but you can change it.

 Team gatherings and bonding